 Direct-high frequency is considered a timeless rejuvenating treatment for the skin.

-The first high-frequency appliance was developed in the late 1800s by the renowned scientist Nikola Tesla and he originally named it “Violet Ray” due to the purple gas it was producing.
+The first high-frequency appliance was developed in the late 1800s by the renowned scientist Nikola Tesla.
+He originally named it “Violet Ray” due to the purple gas it was producing.

 At that time it was specifically used for medical purposes to treat infections because it was particularly useful in the healing of wounds.